mad4j/book-novebrevilezionidifotografia/README.md

 ## Lezione 4 - Incorniciare per evidenziare
 Usare cornici naturali (come finestre, finestre, specchi, ...) per sottolineare elementi di interesse.
-“The picture that you took with your camera is the imagination you want to create with reality.”
-— Scott Lorenzo

 ![Lezione 4](Lezione4.jpg)

 ## Lezione 5 - Ridurre al minimo